Geoffrey Kay, birding optometrist, put together a trip to Namibia in 1986.

 Next morning after a short night’s sleep, on our way back from breakfast we met Jurgen who had risen late after a long night’s sleep and was now on his way to eat.
 While we chatted he looked up in the tree above our heads and said “What’s that?”.

-It was the white-faced owl!
+It was this!